pamendez/SSN-Validator/README.md

     * The third part should have 4 digits and it should be from 0001 to 9999.

 ## User Manual
-You can find the user manual by clicking [here](docs\Manual.md).
-In that document, you can find the installation, execution and
+You can find the user manual by clicking [here](docs/Manual.md).
+In that document, you can find the installation, execution and usage of the program.